qwutony/qwutony.github.io/_wiki/101-Trading-Patterns.md

 # Trading Patterns
 There are some patterns that can be used for effective trading with known profit/loss scenarios.

+**Trading Hypothesis**
+Retail traders are the unaware cohort that serves as unwilling liquidity providers to the market.
+The true players are the institutional investors, hedge funds and other funds, large corporations and banks and the government.

+The movement of most large investors cannot be determined since they either trickle their purchases and sales, or they buy through dark pools that are untraceable to individual investors.
+Insitutional traders leave a significant footprint as they need to generate liquidity for entries and exits, often at the cost and expense of retail traders.

+Take for example a retail trader who buys when a breakout occurs.
+A strong momentum occurs and a lot of traders attempt to capitalise on the signal by entering long.
+This is the perfect position for institutional investors to get their large sell order in by taking the opposite position against the retail horde.
+The momentum wanes and the stock falls fast allowing the institutional investor to quickly profit.

+An institutional trader also needs liquidity engineering for the perfect exit to minimise slippage.
+They can engineer a scenario to fill their orders, by creating a large sell order at a certain level, or an iceberg sell order that "encourages" retail traders or those that read the order book to take a short position.
+Once they reach a certain liquidity zone, the institutional trader can then trigger the stop losses and then distribute their large short to the retail longs, hence creating a swing failure pattern.

 ## Swing Failure Pattern (False Breakout)
 Actionable for both long and short.